 What is Full Spectrum CBD?

 The CBD industry is an emerging market, meaning you'll find all sorts of different products available to purchase.
-It's easy to assume that all CBD products are the same.
+It's easy to assume that all CBD products, such as CBD oil, are the same.
 After all, how can you see significant differences in something that seemingly contains the same ingredients?
 Well, there are plenty of varieties based on the things included in your CBD product.
-Most notably, you will come across things advertised as 'full-spectrum CBD.'What is full-spectrum CBD, and how does it differ from other products on the market right now?
+Most notably, you will come across things advertised as 'full-spectrum CBD.'What is full-spectrum CBD (we also cover how CBD tastes in another article), and how does it differ from other products on the market right now?
 Let's find out.

 What is full-spectrum CBD?

 Firstly, what is CBD?
 As a brief explanation, it's one of the many compounds found in the cannabis plant.
 These compounds are called cannabinoids, and there are over 100 of them in total.
 CBD is the most commonly known, along with THC (the compound that causes psychoactive effects).